MrWyss/mrwyss.github.io/_posts/2022-12-28-a-test-post.md

 ---
-title: A test post
+title: An apple a day keeps the doctor away
 date: 2022-12-28 22:55:00 +0100
 categories: [Test, First Post]
 tags: [randomstuff]     # TAG names should always be lowercase
 ---

+# An apple a day keeps the doctor away

-# An 🍎 a day keeps the 👩‍⚕️ away
+An 🍎 a day keeps the 👩‍⚕️ away

 **Code**: